-1. Before the Meeting: Review the employees' attendance records since the last meeting.
-Determine if a union representation is required or appropriate.
-Inform the union representative if the employee is unionized, unless employee requests otherwise.

-2. At the Meeting:

-- a) Review the attendance record since the previous meeting. - b) Inform the employee they are at Step 3 of the Procedure. - c) Recognize any level of improvement that has occurred. - d) Ask if the employee has any questions regarding the procedure; ensure it's understood as a tool to improve attendance, not disciplinary. - e) Discuss and identify cause(s) for absenteeism, if possible. - f) Review and discuss strategies previously developed and how they may need to be supplemented or revised. - g) Offer assistance and remind the employee of confidential supports (EAP). - h) If a medical condition is identified, ask for verification and information regarding restrictions and assess potential accommodation (consult Division designates or MSBA). - Assess if options like reduced FTE or work hours, change in position, or a leave of absence are appropriate to assist improvement (cannot be mandated, requires agreement and medical support). - j) Ask for the employees' continued commitment to trying to improve. - k) Inform attendance will be monitored with follow-up in 8 to 10 weeks.
-Confirm the next meeting date. - Advise that a written record of this meeting will be produced, shared, and maintained on the employees' Staff File.
-Acknowledge this record shall be copied to the union representative if present. - m) Advise the employee that if satisfactory improvement is not achieved by the next meeting, an assessment will be made by the Employer as to whether their employment will be continued or terminated due to Frustration of Contract because of their inability to attend work on a regular basis (Procedural Step 4).
+BE COM PLETED BY THE ADMINISTRATOR OR SUPERVISOR DONE 1.
+Befor re the Meeting: repres w attendance records since the last meeting.
+Determine if union sentation is required/appropriate.
+Inform employee if they are unionized, ir right to union representation.
+2. At the e Meeting: a.
+Review attendance record since the previous meeting. b.
+Inform the employee they are at Step 3 of the Procedure.
+C. Recognize any level of improvement that has occurred. d.
+Ask if the employee has questions regarding the procedure; ensure it's understood as a tool to improve attendance, not disciplinary. e.
+Discuss and identify cause(s) for absenteeism, if possible. f.
+Review and discuss strategies previously developed and how they may need to be supplemented/revised. g.
+Offer assistance; remind employee of confidential supports (EAP). h.
+If a medical condition is identified, ask for verification/information regarding restrictions and assess potential accommodation (consult Division designates or MSBA). i.
+Assess with the employee if options including a reduced FTE (temporary or permanent), change in position, or leave of absence are appropriate or available to assist improvement (cannot be mandated, requires agreement and medical support). j.
+Ask for the employee's continued commitment to trying to improve. k.
+Inform attendance will be monitored with follow-up in 8-10 weeks.
+Confirm next meeting date.
+I. Advise that a written record of this meeting will be produced, shared, and maintained on the employees' Personnel File.
+Acknowledge this record shall be copied to the union if present. m. m.
+Crucially, advise the employee that if satisfactory improvement is not achieved by the next meeting, an assessment will be made by the Employer as to whether their employment will be continued or terminated due to frustration of contract because of their inability to attend work on a regular basis (Step 4).

-- 3. After the Meeting: Follow up on action items.
-Ensure a written record of the meeting is placed in the Staff File and provided to the employee and union representative (if required or present). - 4.
-1 to 2 Weeks Prior to Next Meeting: Assess whether attendance has improved to a satisfactory level. - 5.
-Review after Procedural Step 3 Meeting: - a) If attendance improved to a satisfactory level: Proceed with a meeting with the employee. - i.
-Acknowledge improvement, review strategies, ask for commitment, inform the employee that attendance will be monitored with follow-up in 8 to 10 weeks. - ii.
-Confirm the next meeting date. - iii.
-Advise the employee that a written record will be placed in their staff file. - iv.
-Advise the employee that if improvement is maintained, further meetings may not be required, but if attendance is not maintained, Procedural Step 4 is possible. - v.
-Follow up on action items and documentation. - vi.
-Assess if a further meeting is required.
-If so, repeat Procedural Step 3 path for improved attendance.
-If not, meet with the employee to advise that participation in meetings or procedure is no longer required and provide a Congratulatory Letter. - 6.
-If attendance did NOT improve to a satisfactory level: Proceed with a meeting. - 7.
-Consider individual circumstances: If individual circumstances warrant, a repeat of Procedural Step 3 may occur.
-If not, Apply Procedural Step 4.
+3. After the Meeting:

+Follow up on action items.
+Ensure a written record of the meeting is placed in the Personnel File and provided to the employee and union rep.

+4. 1-2 Weeks Prior to Next Meeting:

+Assess whether attendance has improved to a satisfactory level.

+5. Review after Step 3 Meeting:

+a.
+If attendance improved to a satisfactory level:

+- i.
+Proceed with meeting. - ii.
+Acknowledge improvement, review strategies, ask for commitment, inform attendance will be monitored with follow-up in 8-10 weeks. - iii.
+Confirm next meeting date. - iv.
+Advise of written record on personnel file. - v.
+Advise that if improvement is maintained, further meetings may not be required, but if not maintained, Step 3 is possible. - vi.
+Follow up on action items and documentation. - vii.
+Then, assess if a further meeting is required.
+If so, repeat Step 3 path for improved attendance.
+If not, meet with the employee to advise that participation in meetings/procedure is no longer required and provide a Congratulatory Letter.

+b.
+If attendance did NOT improve to a satisfactory level:

+- i.
+Proceed with meeting. - ii.
+Consider individual circumstances: If individual circumstances warrant, a repeat of Step 3 may occur.
+If not, proceed to Step 4.